 Covenant House is a childcare agency that provides emergency shelter and other services for homeless, runaway, and at-risk youth in New York City.
-The Safe Families Project is a child abuse prevention program for the residents of Covenant House’s Mother Child Emergency Shelter Program.
+The Safe Families Project is a child abuse prevention program for the residents of the Mother Child Emergency Shelter Program.
 The program provides young, homeless, single mothers with information regarding child abuse and maltreatment through group workshops, one-on-one counseling to address trauma, and parenting skills workshops.
 The primary goal of the program is to help mothers raise their children in a safe, healthy, and loving environment.
 HFC funds will support program staff.

 The Exchange Club Center for the Prevention of Child Abuse of Southern Connecticut – Hispanic Crisis Parent Aide Program ($50,000)

 Exchange Club is a child abuse prevention and treatment organization serving the greater Stamford area.
 The Hispanic Crisis Parent Aide Program provides intensive home based services to high risk Hispanic or predominantly Spanish speaking families who are referred for service because they are deemed at high risk of abuse.
-A trained Parent Aide models and teaches parents about child development, age appropriate discipline, stress relief, anger management and more nurturing ways of parenting in order to break the cycle of abuse.
-HFC funds will support two Parent Aides, other program staff, and cover a portion of the programmatic expenses.
+A trained Parent Aide models and teaches parents about child development, age appropriate discipline, stress relief, anger management, and more nurturing ways of parenting in order to break the cycle of abuse.
+HFC funds will support two Parent Aides, other program staff, and cover a portion of the program’s expenses.